How to create an invoice

 By following some simple tips, you can help boost your cash flow and reduce the risk of unpaid invoices.
 Try the following when sending your next invoice:

 - Include your payment terms on the invoice and ensure your customer is aware of them.
-For example, requiring payment to be made within 30 days of receiving a correct, valid tax invoice.
+For example, requiring payment within 30 days of receiving a correct, valid tax invoice.

 - Be timely and predictable.
 Being prompt when sending your tax invoice ensures that you’re paid as soon as possible.
-If you need to send invoices on a regular basis, try sending them at the same time of day so that your customer knows when to expect them.
+If you need to send regular invoices, try sending them at the same time of day so that your customer knows when to expect them.

 - Offer a variety of payment options and state these on your invoice.

 - Try sending your invoices via email.
-It can decrease the chance of your invoice being lost in the mail and help encourage a prompt payment.
+It can decrease the chance of losing your invoice in the mail and help encourage a prompt payment.

 - Be detailed in your item description field.
-Being detailed and providing a full account of the product or service you provided can help reduce the chance of a dispute.
+Being detailed and providing a full account of the product or service you provided can help reduce any dispute.